anderdyl/frfSandbars/README.md

 Loading, extracting transects in the area of interest, and averaging in the alongshore with accomplished with [A1loadExtractData.py](./A1loadExtractData.py).

 Wave data is also freely available at the Coastal & Hydraulics Laboratory [THREDDS Server](https://chldata.erdc.dren.mil/).
+See [getDataFRF.py](https://github.com/erdc/getdatatestbed) for functions to automatically download all FRF-related observations from the server.
+The above figure showing all data used in this study can be generated with [F1studyMap.py](./F1studyMap.py) using either the provided 'sandbarsSouthernTransect' file or by running [AlloadExtractData.py](./A1loadExtractData.py) to generate a new binary file from a directory of FRF data files (for example, with newer surveys since July 2022).

 ### Complex EOFs

+Complex EOFs are applied to the dataset of cross-shore profiles using [B1complexEOFs.py](./B1complexEOFs.py)

 ![image](https://github.com/anderdyl/frfSandbars/blob/master/figure2.png)